mhartono/flutter_neat_and_clean_calendar/README.md

 /// [dayOfWeekStyle] is a [TextStyle] for styling the text of the weekday names in the top bar.
 /// [bottomBarTextStyle] is a [TextStyle], that sets the style of the text in the bottom bar.
 /// [bottomBarArrowColor] can set the [Color] of the arrow to expand/compress the calendar in the bottom bar.
-/// [bottomBarColor] sets the [Color] of the bottom bar
+/// [bottomBarColor] sets the [Color] of the bottom bar.
-/// [expandableDateFormat] defines the formatting of the date in the bottom bar
+/// [expandableDateFormat] defines the formatting of the date in the bottom bar.
 /// [displayMonthTextStyle] is a [TextStyle] for styling the month name in the top bar.
 /// [datePickerConfig] is a [DatePickerConfig] object.
 It contains the configuration of the date picker, if enabled.